man-group/ArcticDB/docs/mkdocs/docs/faq.md

 ArcticDB is primarily focused on filtering and transfering data from storage through to memory - at which point Pandas, NumPy, or other standard analytical packages can be utilised for analytics.

 That said, ArcticDB does offer a limited set of analytical functions that are executed inside the C++ storage engine offering significant performance benefits over Pandas.
-For more information, see the documentation for the *QueryBuilder* class.
+For more information, see the [documentation](api/processing.md) for the `LazyDataFrame`, `LazyDataFrameCollection`, and `QueryBuilder` classes.

 ### *What does Pickling mean?*